MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/LessonPlan.md

 - Everyone
   - Be able to draw a colour shape on coloured background using turtle graphics in python
 - Most
-  - Be able to introduce a 'for' loop
+  - Be able to introduce a 'while' loop
 - Some
   - Introduce a variable to set the number of sides of the polygon
 - Stretch goal